Remodel Cost Estimator

 Houses built around this period are occasionally referred to as colonial revival style homes.
 This home design dominated the real estate scene well into the 19th century.
 And, the American colonial homes continue to inspire architects even today.

-There are a few characteristics for a traditional colonial style house that allow them to fit into this category.
+There are a few characteristics of a traditional colonial-style house that allow them to fit into this category.

 Also, most colonial houses have all of the bedrooms situated on the second floor.
 While there is no rule that you need to do the same in your home, you may want to consider doing so if you would like to mess with tradition.

-Second, double-hung windows are typical in any colonial style house.
-They often consist of several square panes, which are equal in size.
-Think about keeping your windows in this style if you want to preserve your home’s colonial look.
+Second, double-hung windows are typical in any colonial-style house.
+They often consist of several square panels, which are equal in size.
+Think about keeping your windows in this architectural style if you want to preserve your home’s colonial look.

 In terms of additions, it is not unusual to see colonial homeowners add a porch to their structure.
 Assuming you keep it symmetrical, you can easily incorporate a porch to complement the existing design of your home.